 Today's workout is a run of 3 miles at a comfortable pace, the same as last week on Tuesday and the same distance you will do Thursday as well.
 This workout shouldn't take a great deal of your time: a half hour or less if you run at a 9:00-mile pace or faster.
 But forget I said that!
 I don't want you to go out and time yourself for 3 miles.
 In fact, your course doesn't need to be precisely 3.0 miles.
 It can be about that distance.
 The easiest way to pick a course of 3.0 miles would be to get in your car and figure out how far you need to run to go about half that distance (1.5 miles), either from your home, from your office or from wherever you plan to run on Tuesdays.
 Then run this 1.5-mile course out and back.
 Don't wear a watch, at least for the time being.

 Run 5 miles.
-Last week on Wednesday, I asked you run marathon pace (the pace you hope to run for the full 26 miles of the marathon).
+Last week on Wednesday, I asked you run marathon pace (the pace you hope to run for the full 26 miles of the Chicago Marathon).
 Next week, you will be asked again to do 5 m pace.
 Today, simply run at whatever comfortable pace suits your mood.
 When you see the word run in my training charts, this is what I mean.